ginamdar/homemonitor-mqtt-pi/README.md

 * To install this as a service on your Pi I am using this [forever-service](https://github.com/zapty/forever-service)

 ## Hardware
 * You can design your own temperature / humidity logger, I made my own using ESP8266 and DHT22.
 The logger is highly efficient on single Li-Ion battery.
-I have two of them running for past 6 months without battery replacement and recording data for every 1:30-1:40 minutes.
-Since I am not too concern of temperature fluctionations inside the house every 1:30 min or 2 is fine.
+I have two of them running for past ~6 months without battery replacement and recording data for every 1:30-1:40 minutes.
+Since I am not too concern of temperature fluctuations inside the house every 1:30 min or 2 is fine.

 ![dht-logger](https://github.com/ginamdar/homemonitor-mqtt-pi/blob/master/dht-esp8266-sensor.svg)